 A tiny WebGPU runtime for writing Shadertoy-style fullscreen shaders in pure WGSL.

-@motion-core/motion-gpu is a Svelte 5 package for building fullscreen shader pipelines using WebGPU and WGSL.
+@motion-core/motion-gpu ships a framework-agnostic core plus Svelte 5 and React adapters for building fullscreen shader pipelines using WebGPU and WGSL.

-It provides a minimal runtime, scheduler, and render graph designed specifically for fragment-driven GPU programs.
+It provides a minimal runtime loop, scheduler, and render graph designed specifically for fragment-driven GPU programs.

 Unlike general-purpose 3D engines, Motion GPU focuses on a very narrow problem: running fullscreen fragment shaders and multi-pass GPU pipelines.